mstksg/advent-of-code-2020/reflections-out/day12.md

 I did not write any of this for the puzzle --- this is just a nice way I like to think about directions and points in my head :)

-One major advantage of defining a `Group` instance for `Dir` is that you can take advantage of the `pow` function from [Data.Group](https://hackage.haskell.org/package/groups-0.5.2/docs/Data-Group.html):
+One major advantage of defining a `Semigroup` instance for `Dir` is that you can take advantage of the `pow` function from [Data.Group](https://hackage.haskell.org/package/groups-0.5.2/docs/Data-Group.html):